Kentucky Trivia ● Kentucky Tweets

-On October 8, 2010, William D. Gorman, the long-time Hazard mayor who helped turn the struggling coal town into a regional hub, died at 86 years old.
-He was first elected in 1977 and was mayor when he passed.
+On October 8, 2010, William D. Gorman, the long-time Hazard mayor who helped turn the struggling coal town into a regional hub, died at age 87.
+Locals first elected him mayor in 1977 and kept electing him until he passed.

-October 8, 2011, Penn’s Store in Gravel Switch, Kentucky’s oldest working store was reopened in time for the annual Great Outhouse Blowout.
-The store on the Boyle-Casey County line needed work after the 2010 flood from the North Rolling Fork River which almost destroyed the building.
+October 8, 2011, Penn’s Store in Gravel Switch, Kentucky’s oldest working store, reopened in time for the annual Great Outhouse Blowout.
+The store on the Boyle-Casey County line needed work after the 2010 flood from the North Rolling Fork River which, almost destroyed the building.

 October 8, 2016, while Georgetown held their 1st Pride Festival, Perryville reenacted, for the 1st time, Kentucky’s largest Civil War battle on 70 acres of recently acquired land to add to the state park.